"Weeping Willow" Bench

 Design Class

-Caroline is an American artist based in New York City.
-Her newest collection surrounds the narrative of her recent traumatic brain injury, during which time she began writing again.
-This process of writing prose has become married to her love of making as words are engraved, etched or hammered into each piece.
-With a background in metal fabrication and inspired by a childhood spent on farms in rural Maryland, her work intuitively combines stone, metal, wood and text.
+Caroline Kable is an American artist based in New York City.
+Her newest collection surrounds the narrative of her recent traumatic brain injury.
+Over the course of her recovery she began writing again.
+This process of writing prose has become complimentary to her love of making as words are engraved, etched, burnt or hammered into each piece.
+With a background in metal fabrication and inspired by a childhood spent in rural Maryland, her work intuitively combines varieties of stone, metal, wood and text.
+The inclusion of text ingrains a moment of time into the surfaces of her work, and invites the viewer into the artist's story, commemorating experiences during a long journey of pain, beauty and hope.